VoterFraud2020: a Multi-modal Dataset of Election Fraud Claims on Twitter: Data Analysis

 Our manual inspection shows that top tweets retweeted by the \detractor~cluster often condemn the alleged voter fraud claims, while top tweets on the \promoter~cluster indeed make voter fraud claims.
 Not surprisingly, among the top ten most retweeted tweets in the \promoter~cluster, nine were tweeted by President Trump.
 We refer readers to our project website for more details about popular tweets.

-While the \promoter~clusters seems rather homogeneous (\figref{fig:infomap_clustering}), users in Community~2 (yellow) stand out in both their level of activity and the rate in which they were suspended.
+While the \promoter~cluster seems rather homogeneous (\figref{fig:infomap_clustering}), users in Community~2 (yellow) stand out in both their level of activity and the rate in which they were suspended.
 Community~2 was highly active in our dataset.
 For example, Community 2 comprises 18.1\% of the users, but contributed 68\% of the \datasetname~tweets, and 74\% of the retweets.
-Moreover, 14\% of Community~2's users were suspended by Twitter by the time we collected the account status data as described above, a much higher rate than the other communities, as shown in \figref{tab:community-detection}.
+Moreover, 14\% of Community~2's users were suspended by Twitter by the time we collected the account status data as described above, a much higher rate than the other communities, as shown in \tabref{tab:community-detection}.
 In total, Community~2 was responsible for 46.1\% of all suspensions amongst the users we associated with the top five communities.
-The suspension effect, and its focus on Community~2, can also be observed in \figref{fig:infomap_clustering_suspended}.
+The suspension effect, and its focus on Community~2, can also be observed in \figref{fig:infomap_clustering_suspended}, when compared visually against \figref{fig:infomap_clustering}.